Startup India

 1. Business expenditures

-Some examples of on-going costs include rent, wages, taxes, legal fees, marketing and advertising costs, mortgage payments, and insurance premiums.
+Some examples of ongoing costs include rent, wages, taxes, legal fees, marketing and advertising costs, mortgage payments, and insurance premiums.

 2. The following are the assets of a start-up

 Cash is the most valuable asset for a start-up, but there are other assets that need to be acquired.
-A new business’s first inventory, computers, office supplies, furniture, and vehicles are some of its most frequent assets.
+A new business’s first inventory, computers, office supplies, furniture, and vehicles, are some of its most frequent assets.

 3. The following sums of money are needed to launch a business

-Without a doubt, it is desirable to have start-up cash adequate to cover expenses for at least six months.
+Without a doubt, it is desirable to have sufficient start-up capital to cover expenses for at least six months.
 This isn’t always the case, though.
 This is because it interferes with the accuracy of your estimates, which is the reason.
 The simplest way to determine the start-up’s cash balance is to make an educated guess as to how much deficit spending is anticipated to happen during the start-up’s stages of operation.
 Find out how much money you’ll need to make a profit in order to break even.

 • The human resources division